Trapped Venus flytrap. Release it at soon as you get it home.

 - Ditch the plastic cup terrarium.
 The grower put it there to protect the plant during shipping, to protect the plant from neglect by the nursery staff, and to protect the plant from abuse by the customers.
 The grower did not put it there because it makes the plant happy.
 Terrariums are not needed by VFT's and can be dangerous to their health.
 Plants that have been in greenhouses and plastic cup terrariums may take a while to acclimate to drier air but acclimate they will.

 - Keep the tiny pot.
 VFT's don't have much in the way of roots and it will not get root-bound in that pot.
-The only reason to repot the plant would be because a larger pot would provide a more stable environment for the roots.
-I suggest a pot 8 cm (3 inches) in diameter and 10 cm (4 inches) tall with a soil of 70% to 90% peat moss and 30% to 10% coarse silica sand with a 1 cm (half inch) layer of coarse silica sand on the top.
-However, wait to do this until the plant is somewhat dormant.
-If you try to do it now you will end up with a bare-root plant and that is not how you want to start a relationship with your actively growing VFT.
+The only reason to repot the plant would be because a larger pot would provide a more stable environment for the roots or the growth point of the plant has hit the edge of the pot.
+I suggest a pot 8 cm (3 inches) in diameter and 10 cm (4 inches) tall with a soil of 50% to 70% peat moss and 30% to 50% coarse silica sand with a 1 cm (half inch) layer of coarse silica sand on the top.
+However, wait to do this until the plant has acclimated to your conditions and is growing well.
+If you absolutely do need to repot it, put it in a plastic bag for a few weeks after repotting.

 - Sit the pot with the plant in a dish of water about 1 to 2 cm (half to 1 inch) deep.
 DO NOT EVER LET THE DISH DRY OUT.
 And don't use just any water.
 Bottled drinking water is death to VFT's; so is most tap water that comes from wells.
 Use distilled, reverse osmosis, or rain water unless your tap water is very pure.
 In the wild, VFT's live in an area that gets a lot of rain and the water table is just a few inches below the surface of the soil.

-- Put the plant in a window that has the sun coming in, under a fluorescent light, or outside in the sun.
+- Put the plant in a window that has the sun coming in, under a fluorescent or LED light, or outside in the sun.
 To do well, the plant needs at least six hours of direct sunlight every day.
 This is hard to do in a house.
 The plant will start declining immediately if it doesn't get enough light.
-Consider growing it under a fluorescent lights.
+Consider growing it under a fluorescent lights or even better, an LED light.
 You don't need special "plant" lights.
-A desk lamp with a standard compact fluorescent bulb works as well if not better than a "plant light".
+A desk lamp with a standard compact fluorescent or LED bulb works as well if not better than a "plant light".
 The light should be on 12 to 16 hours a day.
 But really the VFT is an outdoor plant.
 Think about this when you have a dozen plants and other carnivores such as American pitcher plants.

 - Do not fertilize your plant.
 Yes, VFT's have been known to survive being fertilized but it is best not to.
 In the wild they live in areas with very low soil nutrients so they are not used to dealing with fertilizer.
 When you get new soil for your plant, read the label carefully.
 You want only Sphagnum peat or peat moss without added fertilizer and horticultural or silica sand blasting sand.
 Do not use potting mix or play sand or builders sand for your VFT's.